Manick Sorcar (formal name Prafulla C. Sorcar), an electrical engineer from

 This website is dedicated only to the art world of Manick Sorcar.

-Over the first two decades he produced a wide variety of unique
+Over the last few decades he produced a wide variety of unique

-arts, which had a strong appeal to people of all ages.
+arts, which has had a strong appeal to people of all ages.

 |His first art exhibition was held in Seattle, Washington, while

 a student at the university, where all of his works reflected